sieger/handbook/README.md

 - Use cr1
 - Max tREFI
 - Min tRFC
-- tRC/tRCD/tRAS/tRP is a lot more important than tCL - Credits to Λdam
+- tRCD is a lot more important than tCL - Credits to Λdam
 - try to lower iols to 3-5, and they should be max 1 point different than other one.
+In some cases they might be only at 6, it is fine.
 - tRTP = tWR, this is not for latency but the stability and mouse feeling.
+This needs to be tested as tWR actually doesnt really exist.
 - remove your spreaders
   - [strip front side](https://streamable.com/lmczh0)
   - [strip back side](https://streamable.com/vo9l2z)
 - After every single ram value change test it, because it might now give error in a long time, but if there is a correction it will reduce the performance.
 Also if you change a value, but the tests are not that effected then it means there is a problem.
-- After going into windows, *MemTest86* to do your preliminary tests.
+- Before going into windows, *MemTest86* to do your preliminary tests.
 Because having unstable ram might corrupt your OS.
 - Only test with intel memory latency checker. mlc. simple command can be `mlc --loaded_latency -t10`. and run it as admin.
 Do not use aida for ram tests.
+It is like using idle latency in mlc.
 - Testing for only 1 day will not be enough, Try different programs overnight for couple of days.
 After all tests are done you can say it is safe to run these numbers.

 **Mouse**